Wasdale, Eskdale and Duddon

-Wasdale, Eskdale and Duddon is an area of protected countryside, now held as National Trust property: it is part of the Lake District, located in south-western Cumbria, England.
+Wasdale, Eskdale and Duddon is a term previously used by the National Trust to refer to an area of protected countryside held by them: it is part of the Lake District, located in south-western Cumbria, England.

 Wasdale

 In Wasdale, the National Trust owns both the country's highest mountain, Scafell Pike, as well as its deepest lake, Wastwater.
 The majority of the surrounding mountains also belong to the Trust, including Great Gable.
 Further down the valley is the wooded and tranquil Nether Wasdale Estate.

 Eskdale

 In nearby Eskdale, the National Trust owns over 70 square kilometres (27 mile²) and eleven farms are protected with extensive areas of fell and Hardknott Roman Fort, which is maintained by English Heritage.

 Duddon

 In the Duddon Valley the Trust oversees almost 30 square kilometres (12 mile²) and nine farms.